janewu331/IDX-Exchange/README.md

   * `sold.csv`
   * `listings.csv`

-Deliverable:
-* week1_monthly_dataset_aggregation.py script
+### Key Results

-* Sold dateset row count:
+Sold dataset row count:

 * After concatenation: 639,877
 * After Residential filter: 430,436

-* Listing dataset row count:
+Listings dataset row count:

 * After concatenation: 925,111
 * After Residential filter: 588,699

 ## Week 2 – Dataset Structuring and Validation

-Inspected and filtered the dataset to ensure only relevant residential property records are used.
-* Dataset validation and quality checks
-* Exploratory data analysis (EDA)
-* MLS dataset structure and property type filtering

 Completed:

-* Reviewed unique property types in the unfiltered datasets.
+* Reviewed unique property types in the unfiltered sold and listings datasets.
 * Created property type share tables to compare Residential records against other property categories.
 * Created missing value tables for Residential-filtered datasets that report:
   * Column data types
-  * Column null-count
+  * Column null counts
+  * Missing value percentages
-  * Whether missing values >90%
+  * Whether each column has more than 90% missing values
-* Created distribution summary table for key numeric fields.
+* Created distribution summary tables for key numeric fields.
 * Created histograms and boxplots for key numeric fields to review distributions and identify potential outliers.
 * Dropped columns with more than 90% missing values from the Residential-filtered datasets and saved as:
   * `sold_week2.csv`
   * `listings_week2.csv`

-Local report outputs:

-- Property type share reports
-- Missing value reports
-- Numeric summary reports
-- Dropped column reports

-Local chart outputs:

-- Histograms for key numeric fields
-- Boxplots for key numeric fields

-Deliverable:
-* week2_dataset_validation.py script
+### Key Results:

+Property type:
+* 8 unique property types
+* Residential share: 67.3%
+* Other property type share: 32.7%

-* Missing value summary:
+Missing value summary:

 * Sold: 15 columns above 90% null
-  * Listing: 13 columns above 90% null
+* Listings: 13 columns above 90% null

-* Numeric distribution summary:
+Numeric distribution summary:

+* ClosePrice:
+  * min: 0.0
+  * max: 989500000.0
+  * mean: 1193108.0
+  * median: 825000.0
+* LivingArea:
+  * min: 0.0
+  * max: 17021321.0
+  * mean: 1904.1
+  * median: 1644.0
+* DaysOnMarket:
+  * min: -288.0
-  * ClosePrice
+  * max: 12430.0
-  * LivingArea
+  * mean: 37.3
-  * DaysOnMarket
+  * median: 18.0

-Intern questions:
-* What is the Residential vs. other property type share?
-* What are the median and average close prices?
-* What does the Days on Market distribution look like?
+EDA Findings:
+* The DaysOnMarket distribution is strongly right-skewed.
+Most sold residential properties have relatively low DaysOnMarket values.
+The minimum value is -288 and the maximum value is 12,430, which suggests invalid records or extreme outliers that should be flagged or cleaned.
+The histogram and boxplot also show extreme outliers

+Future Analysis:
 * What percentage of homes sold above vs. below list price?
 * Are there any apparent date consistency issues (e.g., close date before listing date)?
 * Which counties have the highest median prices?